The below guide outlines the required documentation and processes incoming residents are required to complete prior to the start of their programs.

 - Examples of the optional training agreements for reference only:

 - Signed copy of your Offer Letter - please sign as soon as you receive this and mail directly back to the Administrative Assistant immediately on receipt.

-- For identification purposes, your photo ID must be worn/visible at all times and serves as a set of "keys" that will provide you access to the secure areas of our sites.
+- Photo ID - The Administrative Assistant will be processing a bulk request for all photo IDs prior to the start of the program in April 2017.
+For identification purposes, your photo ID must be worn/visible at all times and serves as a set of "keys" that will provide you access to the secure areas of our sites.